Warfarin: History

 Dicoumarol was a product of the plant molecule coumarin (not to be confused with Coumadin, a later tradename for warfarin).
 Coumarin is now known to be present in many plants, and produces the notably sweet smell of freshly cut grass or hay and plants such as sweet grass; in fact, the plant's high content of coumarin is responsible for the original common name of "sweet clover", which is named for its sweet smell, not its bitter taste.
 They are present notably in woodruff (Galium odoratum, Rubiaceae), and at lower levels in licorice, lavender, and various other species.
-The name coumarin comes from the French pronunciation of coumarou, the Indian name for the tree of the tonka bean, which notably contains a high concentration of coumarin.
-However, coumarins themselves do not influence clotting or warfarin-like action, but must first be metabolized by various fungi into compounds such as 4-hydroxycoumarin, then further (in the presence of naturally occurring formaldehyde) into dicoumarol, to have any anticoagulant properties.
+The name coumarin comes via the French coumarou from kumarú, the Tupi name for the tree of the tonka bean, which notably contains a high concentration of coumarin.
+However, coumarins themselves do not influence clotting or warfarin-like action.
+Coumarins must first be metabolized by various fungi into compounds such as 4-hydroxycoumarin, then further (in the presence of naturally occurring formaldehyde) into dicoumarol, to have any anticoagulant properties.

 Over the next few years, numerous similar chemicals (specifically 4-hydroxycoumarins with a large aromatic substituent at the 3 position) were found to have the same anticoagulant properties.
 The first drug in the class to be widely commercialized was dicoumarol itself, patented in 1941 and later used as a pharmaceutical.
 Karl Link continued working on developing more potent coumarin-based anticoagulants for use as rodent poisons, resulting in warfarin in 1948.
-The name "warfarin" stems from the acronym WARF, for Wisconsin Alumni Research Foundation + the ending "-arin" indicating its link with coumarin.
+The name "warfarin" stems from the acronym WARF, for Wisconsin Alumni Research Foundation, with the ending "-arin" indicating its link with coumarin.
 Warfarin was first registered for use as a rodenticide in the US in 1948, and was immediately popular.
 Although warfarin was developed by Link, the Wisconsin Alumni Research Foundation financially supported the research and was assigned the patent.

 After an incident in 1951, in which an army inductee attempted suicide with multiple doses of warfarin in rodenticide, but recovered fully after presenting to a naval hospital and being treated with vitamin K (by then known as a specific antidote), studies began in the use of warfarin as a therapeutic anticoagulant.
 It was found to be generally superior to dicoumarol, and in 1954, was approved for medical use in humans.
 An early recipient of warfarin was US President Dwight Eisenhower, who was prescribed the drug after having a heart attack in 1955.